Bachelor of Business and Commerce and Bachelor of Laws

 Loan to help you pay your fees

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.

 You may be able to apply for scholarships to help with your study costs.

 - Subject pre-requisite: English (4, SA) or equivalent

-- Assumed knowledge: Mathematics A (4 SA)
+- Assumed knowledge: Mathematics A (4 SA) or equivalent.